-Salary inflation rate for annual leave, skills, experience and retention leave liability changed to 1.5% (2.0%: 2021).
+Salary inflation rate for annual leave, skills, experience and retention leave liability changed to 2% (1.5%: 2022).

-No provision has been made for sick leave as all sick leave is non-vesting and the average sick leave taken in future years by employees is estimated to be less than the annual entitlement for sick leave.
+No provision has been made for sick leave as all sick leave is non-vesting and the average sick leave taken in future years by staff is estimated to be less than the annual entitlement for sick leave.